Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

 Be a peace-maker

-The above article came from the BAF Ministry, Blending a Family Ministry, founded by authors and Pastors Moe and Paige Becnel.
-Their web site can be found at www.blendingafamily.com.
+This article came from the BAF Ministry, Blending a Family Ministry, founded by authors and Pastors Moe and Paige Becnel.
+Their web site can be found at Blendingafamily.com.
 This is a great ministry “to help blended families become successful, peace filled, loving families.”
-They have many helpful resources (including additional articles to read) and a monthly newsletter you can sign up to receive — all available by going to their web site.
-If you’re dealing with step-parenting situations we encourage you to visit their web site.
-They give great insights to help you “blend” in a more peaceable way!
+They have many helpful resources (including additional articles to read) and a monthly newsletter you can sign up to receive —all available by going to their web site.

 — ALSO —

-To read other articles posted on this topic, please click onto the following links:
+To read another article posted on this topic, please click onto the following link:

 10 RESPECTFUL STRATEGIES TO USE WITH AN UNHEALTHY CO-PARENT